Satisfactory Academic Progress (SAP) Policy for Financial Aid

 - A student who completes a two-year degree program within the required timeframe may receive financial aid for a second two-year degree program or a BAS degree program, but may be required to provide and follow an academic plan.

 Pace of Progression

-In order to achieve degree completion within the maximum timeframe, students must ensure they are passing at least 67 percent of all attempted credits cumulatively.
+In order to achieve degree completion within the maximum timeframe, students must maintain Pace of Progression.
+After a student's first quarter of enrollment at CBC, they must pass a minimum of 50 percent of all attempted credits.
+Beginning with their second quarter and subsequent quarters of enrollment, they must ensure they are passing at least 67 percent of all attempted credits cumulatively.
 Cumulative attempted credits include all college level credits, all remedial credits and all transfer credits that apply to the student’s program of study.

 - Pace of Progression = all credits "earned" with passing grades divided by all "attempted" credits (credits with passing grades plus all credits with non-passing grades).